nfbarnes/consent/intro.md

 Lane advocates for nightly or daily refresher conversations to adjust, modify, and confirm what will work for this specific performance

 --we free each other as we free ourselves--

+#### the language of lines and veils, defining where we might go and where we won't